History of the Soviet Union: Reforms and dissolution (1982–1991)

 Two developments dominated the decade that followed: the increasingly apparent crumbling of the Soviet Union's economic and political structures, and the patchwork attempts at reforms to reverse that process.
-Kenneth S. Deffeyes argued in Beyond Oil that the Reagan administration encouraged Saudi Arabia to lower the price of oil to the point where the Soviets could not make a profit selling their oil, and resulted in the depletion of the country's hard currency reserves.
+Kenneth S. Deffeyes argued that the Reagan administration encouraged Saudi Arabia to lower the price of oil to the point where the Soviets could not make a profit selling their oil, and resulted in the depletion of the country's hard currency reserves.

 Brezhnev's next two successors, transitional figures with deep roots in his tradition, did not last long.
 Yuri Andropov was 68 years old and Konstantin Chernenko 72 when they assumed power; both died in less than two years.
 In an attempt to avoid a third short-lived leader, in 1985, the Soviets turned to the next generation and selected Mikhail Gorbachev.
 In addition to the failing economy, the prolonged war in Afghanistan led to increased public dissatisfaction with the Communist government.

-In the Chernobyl disaster of 26 April 1986, at the Chernobyl Nuclear Power Plant in Pripyat, Ukraine, one of the plant's nuclear reactors exploded, spreading radioactive contaminants across Europe and forcing tens of thousands of people to permanently evacuate from the Chernobyl Exclusion Zone around Pripyat.
+In the 26 April 1986 Chernobyl disaster in Pripyat, Ukraine, one of the plant's nuclear reactors exploded, spreading radioactive contaminants across Europe and forcing tens of thousands of people to permanently evacuate from a 30 km exclusion zone.
 At least two dozen people died from being at the plant and many more died from radiation exposure.

 The Chernobyl disaster added motive force to Gorbachev's reforms.
 He made significant changes in the economy and party leadership, called perestroika.
 His policy of glasnost freed public access to information after decades of heavy government censorship.
 Gorbachev also moved to end the Cold War.
 In 1988, the USSR abandoned its war in Afghanistan and began to withdraw its forces.
 In the following year, Gorbachev refused to interfere in the internal affairs of the Soviet satellite states, which paved the way for the Revolutions of 1989.
 In particular, the standstill of the Soviet Union at the Pan-European Picnic in August 1989 then set a peaceful chain reaction in motion, at the end of which the Eastern Bloc collapsed.
 With the tearing down of the Berlin Wall and with East and West Germany pursuing re-unification, the Iron Curtain between the West and Soviet-occupied regions came down.